-- 5.2.2 Coordinate planning and guidance for future development and infrastructure delivery for local areas in the city. - a) Finalise the structure plan for the Victoria Point Local Development Area. - b) Progress a future land use investigation of opportunities and constraints for the Southern Thornlands area. - 5.2.3 Identify and protect places of European heritage significance. - a) Progress the Local European Heritage City Plan amendment package. - 5.2.4 Develop a master plan for the Redland Aquatic Precinct Redevelopment. - a) Prepare a schematic design and master plan for the whole of the precinct. - b) Conduct community consultation on the precinct master plan. - c) Prepare and lodge a development application for the whole of the precinct. - 5.3 An effective and efficient development assessment process delivers quality development that is consistent with legislation, best practice and community expectations. - 5.3.1 Maintain effective systems and processes that underpin quality and timely decision making for development applications. - a) Amend systems and processes to ensure effective implementation of planning instruments. - 5.4 Regional collaboration and targeted advocacy drives external funding for key infrastructure upgrades and enhanced community outcomes. - 5.4.1 Contribute to implementation of a South East Queensland (SEQ) City Deal. - a) Participate in regional collaboration initiatives and targeted advocacy, including participation in Council of Mayors SEQ advocacy and economic development working groups. - b) Promote collaborative economic outcomes through Regional Development Australia Logan Redlands initiatives. - 5.4.2 Develop a strategic funding framework. - a) Identify and confirm internal and external funding opportunities for project delivery. - b) Promote alignment with all external funding opportunities. - c) Develop a guideline and gateway mechanism to enable early alignment of pipeline initiatives with funding opportunities. - d) Align objectives and governance under a single framework for Council managed grants (e.g. community grants) and external funding opportunities.
+- 5.2.2 Coordinate planning and guidance for future development and infrastructure delivery for local areas across Redlands Coast. - a) Continue to progress the structure plan for the South West Victoria Point Local Plan. - b) Continue investigations to inform preferred future use of land identified as the Southern Thornlands Potential Future Growth Area. - c) Commence preparation of a framework to establish an ongoing local area/precinct planning program. - d) Continue investigations to inform a roadmap for a long-term infrastructure needs plan for the Southern Moreton Bay Islands. - 5.2.3 Identify and protect places of European heritage significance. - Commence implementation of the Local European Heritage City Plan amendment package with supporting incentives. - 5.2.4 Progress the Redlands Coast Adventure Sports Precinct Project. - a) Confirm site selection. - b) Undertake detailed master planning. - c) Progress partnership opportunities for the Precinct delivery. - d) Pursue a venue opportunity for the 2032 Olympic and Paralympic Games. - 5.3 An effective and efficient development assessment process delivers quality development that is consistent with legislation, best practice and community expectations. - 5.3.1 Maintain effective systems and processes that underpin quality and timely decision making for development applications. - a) Amend systems and processes to ensure effective implementation of planning instruments. - 5.4 Regional collaboration and targeted advocacy drives external funding for key infrastructure upgrades and enhanced community outcomes. - 5.4.1 Contribute to implementation of a South East Queensland (SEQ) City Deal. - a) Participate in regional collaboration initiatives and targeted advocacy, including participation in Council of Mayors SEQ advocacy and economic development working groups. - b) Promote collaborative economic outcomes through the Regional Development Australia Logan & Redlands' inititatives.